Pufnstuf (film): Voice cast

+Lennie Weinrib, who voiced H.R.
+Pufnstuf and other characters in the TV series, did not reprise his roles for this film.

 Production

+Prior to the debut of H.R.
+Pufnstuf, Sid and Marty Krofft announced in May 1969 their intentions to produce a feature film based on the series.

 Following the success of the H.R.
 Pufnstuf television series, the film was rushed into production for theatrical distribution, with filming beginning in January 1970.
 The film was financed by Universal Pictures and Kellogg's Cereal, also a sponsor of the television show.

 Sid Krofft cast his next-door neighbor, singer Cass Elliot, as Witchiepoo's frenemy and bitter rival Witch Hazel.
 According to actress Joy Campbell McKenzie, Elliot was "very distant.
 Not rude or arrogant but she just didn't mingle, which most people were surprised about."

 Martha Raye was cast as Boss Witch.
 The cast and crew expected Raye to behave as a diva, but she instead befriended those behind the scenes, even inviting them to dinner.
 However, Wild referred to Raye as "a right old cow."
 Raye's involvement in Pufnstuf led to her role as Benita Bizarre in the Kroffts' television show The Bugaloos.
+The film was released in San Antonio, Texas on June 3, 1970.

 Album

 A soundtrack album was released on LP, cassette and 8-track in 1970 (Capitol/EMI Records SW-542), featuring the songs and the score by Charles Fox.
 A bootleg version of the LP was rereleased on CD in 2006 by El Records (ACMEM65CD).
 While the pressing is by a legitimate European company, the source tape is an unauthorized bootleg, noticeable for several loops added to various tracks.